 Villa Loyola serves a model for what a long-term Direct Trade relationship can achieve, as well as what organic, sustainable agriculture looks like, even when organic certification is not sought.

-Watch the video from our visit last winter, then read an overview of Villa Loyola's ongoing innovations from Maritza Taylor, Director of Quality Control for PT's and Bird Rock.
+Watch the video from our visit last winter, then read an update on Villa Loyola's ongoing innovations from Maritza Taylor, Director of Quality Control for PT's and Bird Rock.

 Villa Loyola Update